cubeta-io/cubeta-starter/docs/created-files.md

 - you'll notice the existence of `relationsSearchableArray()` method in the returned array of this method you can define the related tables and their desired columns to search within in the same way for the `searchableArray()` method .
 - file columns are handled through the `MediaCast` cast together with the `HasMedia` trait (both added to the model automatically).
-Any column cast to `\App\Casts\MediaCast::class` is treated as a file: when you create or update a record the uploaded file is stored and its path is saved in that column, and the file is cleaned up when the record is deleted.
+A column cast to `MediaCast::single(private: false)` or `MediaCast::array(private: true)` is treated as a file: when you create or update a record the uploaded file is stored on the configured disk (see [Configuration](configuration.md#media-settings)) and its metadata is saved in that column as JSON. `HasMedia` removes the stored file (s) when they're replaced on update and when the record is deleted (force-deleted, if the model uses `SoftDeletes`).
 You don't need to maintain a list of file columns by hand.

 **you'll find that we have already filled those arrays with appropriate values, but you can change them according to your preferences**